vslsoni/SQL-Sales-Project-Snowflake/README.md

 # ETL Process and Data Analysis for Sell Phone Company

 ## Project Overview
-This project focuses on extracting, transforming, and loading (ETL) sales order data from three major regions: **Asia, Europe, and North America**.
+This project focuses on extracting, transforming, and loading (ETL) sales order data from three major regions: **Asia (India), Europe (France), and North America (USA)**.
 The objective was to harmonize this data into a unified structure using **Snowflake** and **SQL**, ensuring accurate and insightful data analysis through dynamic dashboards.

 ## Objectives
 - Integrate sales order data from multiple regions into a single structured format.